charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 ## CLI Tools

-The Cilium charm includes the `cilium-cli` and `hubble` CLI tools that enable you to manage, troubleshoot, and visualize insights about your Kubernetes cluster running Cilium.
+The Cilium charm includes the `cilium-cli` and `hubble` CLI tools which enable you to manage, troubleshoot, and visualise insights about your Kubernetes cluster running Cilium.
 These CLI tools are accessible in each Kubernetes Control Plane and Worker units.
 The [upstream documentation][cilium-documentation] provides guidance on how to use these CLI tools.
 Please refer to it for further details.